ArcticEcho/DRG-Mods/Audio/Music/README.md

 **Description:**
 Replaces the Ambient Song in the Space Rig with Space Noise and Star Trek sounds to make it quieter.

+## WTFightMusic - v2.1
+**Authors:** CouchDiabetic
+**DRG Version:** Update 33 Hotfix 9
+**Download Link:** [Download](https://mega.nz/file/G91BnaYZ#5vBbhMDlR75W6LLLsvf5P0s8vyU0_jPi09RP_8E1E6o) (third-party host)

+**Description:**
+A music pack to make you stop in your tracks and ask, ‘TF am I listening to?’.
+You’re guaranteed to get a good laugh while using this mod.
+All in-game music and ambiances have been changed.
+Each section will have a playlist you can view on YouTube.
+Boss music playlist: https://www.youtube.com/playlist?list=PLdXm8_JvZchZKWXeXM8awc8klW4CuquU7.
+Features the Wallace and Gromit theme.
+During any swarm, you’ll have a chance to hear any of the following songs from this playlist: https://www.youtube.com/playlist?list=PLdXm8_JvZchYQQaS5NClnkHYOn4Qx5hIr.
+Features songs like Super Hey Yeah and Orphan Tears.
+While escaping the caves of Hoxxes, you can expect to hear music from this playlist https://www.youtube.com/playlist?list=PLdXm8_JvZchacaBUdl85g9Xyf3ug89KyX.
+Features songs like the Giorno’s theme from Jojo and Heavy Pissed-Off Tuba Gunner.
+Mission completed music playlist: https://www.youtube.com/playlist?list=PLdXm8_JvZchY1FhQfMyZBoHxVCHSEWxss.
+Features Super Mario 64 Bob-Omb Battlefield OST.
+Event music playlist: https://www.youtube.com/playlist?list=PLdXm8_JvZchZra0FZGbuyh9MV6yEBh7me.
+Features Dr. Robotnik’s Mean Bean Machine.
+Space rig music playlist: https://www.youtube.com/playlist?list=PLdXm8_JvZchappZI89YgRUsbjlEpif68c.
+Features chill music from Club Penguin.
+Ambiances bring you the haunted cave experience and are triggered every 3 minutes.
+Listen closely.
+You’ll have a chance to hear random laughter, people disappearing, an occasional meme, and children’s laughter at its creepiest (0.5x less chance than other ambiances).
+Loading music can be one of the following memes: https://www.youtube.com/playlist?list=PLdXm8_JvZchbX2o7RAFlqAE8O-INJ40Zx.
+Features ‘I am the milkman, my milk is delicious’.